-Where Oakwood Gardens now grows was once home to the ATFALATI, or TUALATIN band of the KALAPUYA people.
+Where Oakwood Gardens now grows was once home to the ATFALATI (also known as Tualatin) band of the KALAPUYA people.
 They were hunters and gatherers, moving throughout the valley during spring, summer and fall.
 Winters were spent in permanent villages set up along the Tualatin River, which runs at the edge of the gardens.

 Sketch of Kalapuya man drawn by Alfred Agate, a member of the Wilkes Expedition in 1841